A Home For Wildlife

 Go green on top

 Buildings don’t have to mean lost ground for wildlife.
 If you’re doing a self-build or an extensive retrofit, it’s worth considering the potential ecological and energy-saving benefits of installing a green roof.
 Biodiverse green roofs require careful planning – just like ground-level habitat restoration projects, they need to be developed around realistic goals and an understanding of local ecology, with ongoing maintenance and observation to evaluate their success.
-Get it right and not only can your green roof support native flora and fauna, it will help to absorb rainfall and could reduce your property’s energy use by regulating heat loss and absorption.
+Get it right and not only can your green roof support native flora and fauna and create a home for wildlife, it will help to absorb rainfall and could reduce your property’s energy use by regulating heat loss and absorption.

 Don’t go paving crazy